Glossary

 Retailers engage in price comparison to stay competitive, attract customers, and maximize sales.
 By researching and understanding the pricing strategies of their competitors, retailers can adjust their own pricing strategies accordingly.
 This enables them to offer competitive prices, identify opportunities for discounts or promotions, and make informed pricing decisions to optimize profit margins.
 Price comparison also benefits consumers by allowing them to make informed purchasing decisions based on affordability, quality, and the best available deals.

-Price elasticity is the sensitivity of consumer demand for a product or service to changes in its price.
-It measures how much the quantity demanded changes in response to a change in price.
+L’ price elasticity is a measure used in economics to evaluate the responsiveness of demand for a product or service to a variation in its price.
 If demand is highly responsive to price changes, the product is considered to have elastic demand, meaning a small change in price leads to a significant change in demand.
+In contrast, if demand is less responsive to price changes, the product is considered to have inelastic demand, where price changes have a minimal impact on demand.

 In contrast, if demand is less responsive to price changes, the product is considered to have inelastic demand, where price changes have a minimal impact on demand.